fisher-alice/johnny-five-wiki/IO-Plugins.md

 ### Special Method Definitions

 **normalize(pin)**
-- Define a special method that Johnny-Five will call when normalizing the pin value for a given class.
+- Define a special method that Johnny-Five will call when normalizing the pin value.

 TODO: